All Products

 • Basic SQL mode: Supports standard INSERT, UPDATE, and DELETE statements.
 Use the ${param} placeholder to pass parameters.
 This mode is suitable for simple scenarios.

-• Advanced SQL mode (MyBatis style): This mode can be used for complex logic such as conditional statements, dynamic fields, and batch operations.
+• Advanced SQL mode (MyBatis style): Use this mode for complex logic such as conditional judgments, dynamic fields, and batch operations.
 The following tags are supported:

 <if>, <choose>, <when>, <otherwise>, <trim>, <foreach>

-• When you use advanced SQL mode for batch processing, each data entry is executed separately, which results in poor performance.
-Therefore, you should avoid using advanced mode for batch create, update, or delete APIs.
+• When you use Advanced SQL mode for batch processing, each data entry is executed separately, which results in poor performance.
+Avoid using Advanced SQL mode in batch create, update, and delete APIs.

-• If an SQL statement contains an in condition parameter, each data entry is executed separately.
-This results in poor performance.
-Therefore, you should avoid using in condition parameters.
+• If an SQL statement contains an in conditional parameter, each data entry is executed separately, which results in poor performance.
+Avoid using in conditional parameters.